Hidden: adjective kept out of sight; concealed. verb past of ‘hide’

-We’ve seen a change in the terms used by professionals regarding Autism too, from Autism Spectrum Disorder to Autism Spectrum Condition, to increase the use of the descriptive term Neuro-Diversity.
+We’ve seen a change in the terms used by professionals regarding Autism too, from Autism Spectrum Disorder, to Autism Spectrum Condition, to increasingly the use of the descriptive term Neuro-Diversity.

 ‘Hide’ or ‘Seek’?

-It’s true, of course, that because that understanding, adaption, and celebration aren’t commonplace in society, to put it mildly, many people with differences and diversities themselves ‘hide’ them.
+It’s true, of course, that because that understanding, adaption and celebration isn’t commonplace in society, to put it mildly, many people with differences and diversities themselves ‘hide’ them.

 It’s not that long ago that most people understood that being autistic, for example, was an almost entirely male difference.